erthward/cloud_geocompute_notes.github.io/mspc/hub.md

 want to work exclusively with data that is already in the MSPC Data Catalog, then you might be ready to jump in an start building an analysis!

 However, if you want to work with data that is not already in the MSPC Data Catalog then you'll need to do some manual interaction with Azure storage containers.
-Take a quick look at [this blob-storage example](https://planetarycomputer.microsoft.com/docs/quickstarts/storage/) to get a quick glimpse of how that could work, but then move on to my notes on [**using data not in the Data Catalog**](byo_data.md) for much more detail!
+Take a quick look at [this blob-storage example](https://planetarycomputer.microsoft.com/docs/quickstarts/storage/) to get a very basic glimpse of how that might look.
+Then move on to my notes on [**creating a STAC for your own data**](stac.md) and [**using that data in MSPC**](byo_data.md) for much more detail!